 Work zone safety

-Play your part in protecting work crews
+Play your part in protecting crews and all road users

 Work zones can be difficult to move through, so it’s important that all road users are informed, cautious and alert when traveling through a work zone.
 A work zone is an area on, under or adjacent to a road where construction or maintenance is happening.
 Work zones can also take place within boulevards, on medians and cross driveways and paths and may require shut down of a travelling lane.

-For all road users, work zones can affect:
+Work zones can affect: